VanHulleOne/SciSlice/README.md

 parameters for that file.
 Any parameter from the GUI can be specified in the JSON without receiving an error however not all of the parameters will actually work for each region.
-Currently only the parameters used by the `make_region()` function in figura.py plus `layerHeight` (used by the `Region` class in doneshapes.py) will actually be affect each region.
+Currently only the parameters used by the `make_region()` function in figura.py plus `layerHeight` (used by the `Region` class in doneshapes.py) will actually affect each region.
 An example JSON is given below:
 ```
 [{"fileName": "C-Bracket_0_90.stl",